-No, we can take digital x-rays to check on the health of your wisdom teeth.
-Some people keep their wisdom teeth their entire lives without any issues.
+Some people can keep their wisdom teeth their entire lives without any issues.
 They even use their wisdom teeth to help them chew food.
-But when there are cavities present, infection, or gum inflammation it may be best to have the wisdom teeth extracted.
+However, when there are deep cavities present, tooth infection, or gum inflammation it may be best to have the wisdom teeth extracted.

 The gums will heal in just a few weeks to cover the extraction socket.
 There may be an unusual sensation in the beginning, but that sensation goes away in just a few days.